2005 AP Tourism Hyderabad Open

-The 2005 Hyderabad Open was a Tier IV WTA Women's Tennis Tournament held in Hyderabad, Andhra Pradesh, India from 7–12 February 2005.

-Hometown favourite Sania Mirza, a resident of Hyderabad, impressed the crowds at the tournament by becoming the first Indian woman to win a WTA Singles Title.
+The 2005 Hyderabad Open was a WTA women's tennis tournament held in Hyderabad, Andhra Pradesh, India from 7 February until 12 February 2005.
+It was the third edition of the tournament and was part of the Tier IV category of the 2005 WTA Tour.
+Hometown favourite Sania Mirza, a resident of Hyderabad, become the first Indian woman to win a WTA singles title.
+She was unseeded and had entered the main draw on a wildcard.